ulyngs/kc-songbook-framework/README.md

 Set these in Site settings → Environment variables:
 - `KC_COLLECTION_PASSWORD` - Password for KC Collection access

+## Terms of Use

+This code is licensed under the [CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/) licence.

 ## License

 This is a private songbook application.
 Only add songs you have the rights to use.